Ridepooling and public bus services: A comparative case-study: Optimization Model

 \section{Optimization Model}

 To solve an instance of the dynamic DARP we use the rolling-horizon algorithm by \cite{Gaul2021} enhanced by a \emph{feasible-path heuristic.} As opposed to most heuristic approaches to the dynamic DARP (see \cite{Gaul2021}, \cite{Ho2018}), the rolling-horizon algorithm consists of the iterative computation of exact optimal solutions subject to given prior routing decisions.
 To further reduce computation times in order to compensate a high density of requests, the algorithm is extended by a feasible-path heuristic.
 By means of the heuristic, the complexity of the MILPs that are solved iteratively can be controlled.
 Thus, the solution strategy we use is easily adjustable to different intensities of requests, giving way to obtain near-optimal solutions when request density is low, and speeding up computation times when it is high.
-A short summary of the algorithm is given below, followed by a description of the newly added feasible-path heuristic.
+After a description of the most important parameters used, a short summary of the algorithm is given below, followed by a description of the newly added feasible-path heuristic.